 - Detox Problems.

 It’s a problem for those who can’t detox.
 Kids and adults with methylation issues (such as the MTHFR gene mutation common to autistic people and people with Down syndrome) cannot process out those small amounts.
 That means those toxins bioaccumulate in the body, and what was once a small amount is now building up to toxic levels.

 That’s because this is chemistry and if you remember chemistry, it’s about WHAT particles get together in what ratio, not how many.
 It’s also how they bind, their shape and other factors that determine the toxicity of a particle.
 (Interesting that in researching this, I found an article that pretty much said accumulation = the whole science and that’s that.
 Not true.)
 Read this article about silver nanoparticles and how they could not be washed off.

 Watch my Facebook Live on YouTube about Toxins and how unsafe they are:

 The only real solution to this problem is detoxing your home.
 Now, take my word – you can’t clear out your whole home in one week.
 Maybe if you’re incredibly industrious and motivated, you can do it in a month, but you should look at this as something that might take years – and that’s ok.
 In fact, I’m sure in a year or two, more things will be determined to be toxic or carcinogenic.

 Once you determine your most critical or next issues, the next thing you should do is address it in any way you can.
 You may not have the budget for a whole house water filtration system, but you can start small with your kitchen tap, or a low budget water solution (think Cullen delivery or Zero Water system).
-As you do, begin to research whole house solutions or shower head filters.
-Then be creative on how you save money to fund a safe water system, like giving up milk or soda or – dare I say? – coffee!
-That savings can fuel your house house budget.
+As you do, begin to research whole-house solutions or showerhead filters.
+Then be creative in how you save money to fund a safe water system, like giving up milk or soda or – dare I say? – coffee!
+That savings can fuel your house budget.